CELTA Courses Jakarta

 I used Tony Penston's book when I was learning how to teach English as a Foreign Language.
 I found it really useful then and I still carry it with me for all teaching assignments - and I regularly refer to it for some grammatical point or other.
 It's easy to find what you want and nice and concise!
 It gets straight to the point.
 Apparently he's even got a sense of humour too, rarely seen in a grammarian, and a relief to this user.
 This really good book is useful for all teaching levels.
 Great value too.
 I do not hesitate to recommend it to all English language teachers. - John Osman 5/5

 BUY THIS BOOK New or used from amazon.co.uk

 About the CELTA course in Jakarta

 The Certificate in Teaching English to Speakers of Other Languages (CELTA) is a 120-hour intensive course administered by the University of Cambridge and designed for participants who want to teach English.
-It is the most widely recognised initial qualification in teacher training in its field, and in many countries it is a pre-requisite for employment.
+It is the most widely recognised initial qualification in teacher training in its field, and in many countries it is a requirement for employment.

 The teacher training centre in Jakarta is approved by the University of Cambridge ESOL (English for Speakers of Other Languages).

 The course is primarily practical, and develops an awareness of learners and teachers and the teaching and learning context, language analysis and awareness, language skills (reading, listening, speaking and writing), planning and resources and developing teaching skills and professionalism.

 You will have greater opportunities for employment as an ESL teacher on successful completion of the CELTA.